 There are downsides however – free services, although convenient, tend to have a limited number of servers in a limited number of locations.
 There are also limits on the number of devices you can connect with as well as the amount of data you can use per month through the service.

-If you want to use the VPN for big data downloads like streaming, or keep your VPN on all the time, a free VPN just isn’t going to cut
+If you want to use your plan for big data downloads like streaming, or keep your VPN on all the time, a free plan just isn’t going to cut

 Yes, basically you should have it on every internet-enabled device you use as they are all at risk from hacking, surveillance, and tracking.